-The status register is used by the MCU to determine the source of an interrupt request (IRQ).
-When an interrupt event occurs in the ADE7753, the corresponding flag in the interrupt status register is set to logic high.
-If the enable bit for this flag is Logic 1 in the interrupt enable register, the $\overline{\text{IRQ}}$ logic output goes active low.
+The status register is used by the MCU to determine the source of an interrupt request $(\overline{IRQ})$ .
+When an interrupt event occurs, the corresponding flag in the interrupt status register is set to logic high.
+If the enable bit for this flag is Logic 1 in the interrupt enable register, the $\overline{IRQ}$ logic output will go active low.
 When the MCU services the interrupt, it must first carry out a read from the interrupt status register to determine the source of the interrupt.